Train carrying GOP lawmakers to retreat hits trash truck, one dead

 The train was carrying House and Senate Republicans to a retreat in West Virginia when the crash occurred.
 No members of Congress or their staff were injured, White House Press Secretary Sarah Huckabee Sanders said in a statement.

+Authorities late Wednesday identified the deceased victim as Christopher Foley, 28, one of two passengers aboard the trash truck.
+A second unidentified passenger was airlifted to University of Virginia Medical Center with critical injuries, the Abermarle County Police Department said in a statement.

-Authorities didn't immediately release the victim's identity, but President Donald Trump said Wednesday afternoon that the driver of the truck had been killed.
-A spokesperson for the Congressional Institute, which sponsors the retreat, said the person who died and the person who was critically injured were both in the truck.
+The driver of the truck was transported by ground in serious condition.
+President Donald Trump had said Wednesday afternoon that the driver of the truck had been killed.

 "We were on our way to West Virginia, and it was a sudden impact, a loud noise, and everyone was jolted," Rep. Carlos Curbelo of Florida said on MSNBC.